4.5 Control Point Marking During Scanning

 Invalid or Mismatched Names

-For the K1 and L2 Pro, marking a control point requires placing the device on the ground at the target position.
+For the L2 Pro and K2, marking a control point requires placing the device on the ground at the target position.
 The device must be stationary when the mark is recorded.
+The procedure is the same for both devices.

 PortalCam Workflow